saman-rahbar/mentorship-AI/README.md

 # mentorship-AI
-My Mentorship sessions and files over the course 0f 6 months, impacting learners in different industries and positions across thr world!
+My Mentorship sessions and files over the course of 6 months, impacting learners in different industries and positions across the world!